Agustín Álvarez (footballer, born May 2001)

-Agustín Álvarez Martínez (born 19 May 2001) is a Uruguayan professional footballer who plays as a forward for club Monza, on loan from Sassuolo, and the Uruguay national team.
+Agustín Álvarez Martínez (born 19 May 2001) is a Uruguayan professional footballer who plays as a forward for Argentine Primera División club Talleres, on loan from club Sassuolo, and the Uruguay national team.

 Club career

 Peñarol

 A youth academy graduate of Peñarol, Álvarez made his professional debut on 13 September 2020 in goalless draw against Montevideo City Torque.
 He scored his first goal on 19 September 2020 in a 3–1 league win against Plaza Colonia.

 Sassuolo

 On 17 June 2022, Álvarez joined Serie A club Sassuolo on a five-year deal.
 In May 2023, he suffered an ACL tear and missed the first half of the 2023–24 season recovering.

 Loan to Sampdoria

 On 18 January 2024, Álvarez moved to Sampdoria in Serie B on loan until the end of the season.

 Loan to Elche

 On 17 August 2024, Álvarez moved to Spanish Segunda División side Elche also on loan.

 Loan to Monza

 On 27 August 2025, Álvarez joined Serie B club Monza on a one-year loan, with an option for purchase.